splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

          cat /proc/<pid>/environ # where <pid> is the process ID

-Enable debug logging
+Activate debug logging
 ----------------------------------------------------

-You can enable debug logging to obtain more information about the issue:
+You can activate debug logging to obtain more information about the issue:

 #.
 Set the ``OTEL_DOTNET_AUTO_DEBUG`` environment variable to ``true`` before starting your instrumented application.